Unlocking the Silent Epidemic: Type 2 Diabetes in Men

 Other risk factors for type 2 diabetes in men include:

-2. High cholesterol: Having elevated cholesterol can also harm the vessels and make it harder for the body to use insulin effectively.
+2. High cholesterol: Elevated cholesterol can damage vessels and make it harder for insulin to work properly within system.

-3. Polycystic ovary syndrome (PCOS): This hormonal condition can lead to various complications, including issues with how the body manages energy.
+3. Polycystic ovary syndrome (PCOS): This hormonal condition may lead to various complications, including problems with how energy gets managed within system.

 4. Gestational diabetes: If your partner had gestational diabetes (diabetes during pregnancy), you are at increased risk for developing type 2 diabetes later in life.